nitin-dominic/DarkNet-based_Weed_Detection/README.md

-# DarkNet Framework-based Weed Detection
+# DarkNet Framework-based Weed Detection for Edge Device Implementation

 This repository consists of open-source DarkNet-based implementation of the paper published in the Journal of the ASABE.
 It consists of the configuration files and the dataset in YOLO (*.txt*) format for other researchers to develop and deploy Deep Learning-based weed detection approach.
 Please feel free to use the dataset but do remember to cite us in your work!